 Shared Mailboxes

-Shared mailboxes are free up to 10GB of storage and are designed to make it simpler for a group to monitor and send emails from a public email address, such as a business’ customer service email address.
+Shared mailboxes are free up to 10GB of storage for email and are designed to make it simpler for a group to monitor and send emails from a public email address, such as a business’ customer service email address.

 When a person in the group replies to a message that is sent to the shared mailbox, the email will appear to come from the shared mailbox rather than the individual user.
 The shared mailbox can also be used as a shared team calendar.

 No matter what you use an email address for, it’s important to understand the different types of email accounts to choose the right one for you.
+You should also take a look at the advanced features each account offers, the cloud storage and the overall layer of advanced email security being offered.